sentinelsat/sentinelsat/README.rst

     api.get_footprints()

-The download from https://scihub.esa.int will fail if the server certificate cannot be verified because no default CA bundle is defined, as on Windows, or when the CA bundle is outdated.
+The download from Scihub will fail if the server certificate cannot be verified because no default CA bundle is defined, as on Windows, or when the CA bundle is outdated.
 In most cases the easiest solution is to install or update `certifi <https://pypi.python.org/pypi/certifi>`_: